0zack/SI507-HW6/README.md

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

 Regex means a regular expression.
 It is used when you need to find some words, phrases, or sentences that match some conditions.
-For instance, a-z matches a character in the range "a" to "Z".
+For instance, a-z matches a character in the range "a" to "z".

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

-In a conditional statement, JavaScript uses parentheses to separate the execution statements, whereas Python uses clone (':') and indent.
+In a conditional statement, JavaScript uses parentheses ('{', '}') to separate the execution statements, whereas Python uses clone (':') and indent.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**